Dual Diagnosis Treatment

 What Are the Signs of Co-Occurring Disorders?

 It’s not always easy to know when a co-occurring disorder arises.
-It is even possible for therapists to overlook the presents of both conditions because of how intertwined they can be.
+It is even possible for therapists to overlook the presence of both conditions because of how intertwined they can be.

 Some of the most common symptoms of co-occurring disorders include: